 As of January 31, 2021, approximately \$26.8 million of total unrecognized compensation cost was related to stock options granted that is expected to be recognized over a weighted-average period of 1.3 years.
-The expected stock compensation expense remaining to be recognized reflects only outstanding stock awards as of January 31, 2021 and assumes no forfeitures.
+As of July 31, 2021 (unaudited), approximately \$72.9 million of total unrecognized compensation cost was related to stock options granted that is expected to be recognized over a weighted-average period of 1.6 years.
+The expected stock compensation expense remaining to be recognized reflects only outstanding stock awards as of January 31, 2021 and July 31, 2021 (unaudited), respectively, and assumes no forfeitures.